n0tnull/Adebar-wiki/Hints.md

 Disadvantage here is that *TiBu* touches the timestamps of all files, so the original timestamps are lost: All files appear as if they would have been created at the time the backup was made.

+## Partition Backup
+Version 1.1.0 of *Adebar* added the functionality to create a script for backing up your partitions block-wise, i.e. create partition images.
+Consider this rather experimental: This script is a side-product of the partition info in the device documentation.
+Such images can get rather big, and running the script as-is might result in unnecessary "duplicates" (to give you an example:
+If might backup `/dev/block/mmcblk1`, which basically is the entire „drive“, and additionally all its partitions separately: `/dev//dev/block/mmcblk1p*`).
+This is because there's no unified way of retrieving partition details.
+Other than with „normal Linux systems“, Android installations don't come with `/etc/fstab` by default (though you might find such with your custom ROM or *Busybox* installation).
+So *Adebar* collects all details, and lets you decide.

+Which also is the reason this generated script is not made executable (so you don't run it accidentally before having it investigated and adjusted to your needs).

+The generated images could, similar to a *Nandroid* backup, be used to restore the device.
+But be very careful with this approach: Never ever try writing a partition which is in use (e.g. do not replace `/system` while your device is running in „normal operation mode“).
+Make sure you know what you are doing *before* you start doing it, or you might end up with a broken device.

+Which is why I won't give instructions on how to restore those images.
+If you're knowing what you're doing, you also know how to do it.
+I take no responsibility for any results (but if they're positive, I'm open to donations).